sandyvern/bash-background-jobs/README.md

 ### Create a background task in bash

-If you would like a start a new process (like a local server) in the background, all you need to do as add an ` &` to the end of the command like this: `jekyll serve &`.
+If you would like to start a new process (like a local server) in the background, all you need to do as add an ` &` to the end of the command like this: `jekyll serve &`.
 This process will now run in the background in this terminal window.

 >Note: You may have to press `enter` or `return` to get your prompt back.

 ### Show currently running jobs

-Great, now we've got some tasks quietly running in the background, so how to we keep track of them?
+Great, now we've got some tasks quietly running in the background, so how do we keep track of them?
 Simple, use the command `jobs` in your terminal to get a list of all jobs running in this window.
 Each job will have a job number in front of it that will look like this: `[1]`.
 Now we can easily keep track of all processes that are currently running.

 ### Switching between jobs